Hisa Franko: A Dining Experience Worth Traveling For

 Burja wine in the wine cellar

-We saw a few familiar names including Burja, which we had visited earlier on during our Slovenian wine tour.
-They produce an incredible pinot noir.
+We even spotted a few familiar names, including Burja, a winery we had visited earlier on our Slovenian wine tour.

 Natasa's sourdough bread at Hisa Franko

-Ana has chefs from all around the world who come to learn and cook in her kitchen.
+Ana has chefs coming in from all over the world to learn and cook in her kitchen, which says a lot about the level they’re operating on.

 Picture with Ana Ros, chef at Hisa Franko